 No significant peak-like structures are observed in data.
 The background-plus-signal fits are used to set upper limits at 95% CL on a wide range of mass and lifetime hypotheses for models of BSM physics where a Higgs boson decays to a pair of long-lived dark photons, or where a long-lived scalar resonance arises from the decay of a b hadron.
 These constraints are the most stringent to date for substantial regions of the explored parameter space.
-For illustrative purposes, the exclusion limits obtained for the H \rightarrow Z_DZ_D model of Ref.
-[91] and for the h_b \rightarrow φ X inflaton model of Ref.
+For illustrative purposes, the exclusion limits obtained for the $H \to Z_D Z_D$ model of Ref.
+[91] and for the $h_b \to \phi X$ inflaton model of Ref.
 [94] are shown in Fig. 22.
+The limits on the inflaton model are more stringent or comparable to the ones obtained by the LHCb Collaboration [95,96] for m_φ greater than approximately 1 GeV.
 The search is mostly sensitive to signatures with a dimuon resonance produced at nonzero displacement from the PV.
-At large displacement values, the sensitivity is degraded because the transverse displacement must be within the first three layers of the pixel detector, namely $l{\rm xy}$ < 11 cm.
+At large displacement values, the sensitivity is degraded because the transverse displacement must be within the first three layers of the pixel detector, namely $I{xy} < 11$ cm.

-3.5.3 Observation of the rare $\eta \to 4\mu$ decay channel
+3.5.3.
+Observation of the rare $\eta \to 4\mu$ decay channel

 The scouting data set also enables the study of rare light-meson decays to be considered.
 The lower muon momentum thresholds considerably expand the mass range of particles that can be probed.
 The power of the data set to measure rare SM decays was demonstrated by the first observation of the four-muon decay of the η meson.
-The production rate of the η meson falls quickly vs. p_T , so lowering the muon momentum thresholds is essential to enhance the collection of events involving the η meson.
+The production rate of the η meson falls quickly $vs.\ p_T$, so lowering the muon momentum thresholds is essential to enhance the collection of events involving the η meson.

 The $\eta \to \mu^+ \mu^- \mu^+ \mu^-$ decay was observed by the CMS Collaboration using a four-muon selection in the scouting data set.
-Figure 23 shows the measured distribution of the four-muon invariant mass, after requiring four muons that are compatible with same-vertex production.
+Fig. 23 shows the measured distribution of the four-muon invariant mass, after requiring four muons that are compatible with same-vertex production.
 About 50 signal events ($N{4\mu}$) are observed on top of a background of roughly 17 events, corresponding to a statistical significance much greater than 5 standard deviations.